Home Courses Law LLB (Hons) Law with Integrated Foundation Year

 Law in a Global Context

-In this module you will examine the position and role of law within our modern, globalised world.
-You will demonstrate a critical understanding on how the law impacts various aspects of law.
-You will develop awareness of the changing landscape of law both now and in the future.
+In this module, you will examine the position and role of law within our modern, globalised world.
+You will demonstrate a critical understanding and awareness of the changing landscape of law, both now and in the future.

 Contract Law I